01 Nov 5 Best Digital Grand Pianos – REVIEW | $5000 to $17000 | Nov 2022

 Overall this elegant digital mini baby grand piano does have a very impressive appearance and sounds great filling up nearly any size room.
 The interior of the piano soundboard area is all black as opposed to the natural wood-tone in a few of the other models, but the black color does look good and is elegant as well.

-One of those smaller size digital grand pianos is the Samick SG120 at $4395 store price and we would rank it #6 because it’s really the same instrument as its big brother the SG500 but in a much smaller “micro-grand” cabinet at 32″ deep with a smaller internal speaker system and a different cabinet design with less hardware on it.
+One of those smaller size digital grand pianos is the Samick SG120 at $4395 store price and it’s really the same instrument as its big brother the SG500 but in a much smaller “micro-grand” cabinet at 32″ deep with a smaller internal speaker system and a different cabinet design with less hardware on it.

 Kawai DG30 digital grand piano

-The other “micro-size” digital grand pianos is the new Kawai DG30 at 34″ in depth so it’s on the smaller size just 2″ deeper than the Samick SG120.
-Store discount pricing on this new model is $5499 internet price so it is a reasonable price in my opinion for a Kawai digital piano with a mini grand shape, but it is still over $5000.
-The Kawai DG30 just recently came out into the marketplace and is considered a 2021 model.
+The other “micro-size” digital grand pianos is the new Kawai DG30 at 34″ in depth, so it’s still on the smaller size just 2″ deeper than the Samick SG120.
+Store discount pricing on this new model is $5999 internet price, so it is a reasonable price in my opinion for a Kawai digital piano with a mini grand shape.
+The Kawai DG30 just recently came out into the marketplace and is a 2022 model.